akhil27051999/Interview-Question-Bank/linux and shell scripting/linux labs/ssh hardening and security audit/lab01.md

 ##

 ### Step 1: Seeing the "True" Configuration
-**The /etc/ssh/sshd_config file only shows changes.
-To see the effective configuration (including all the hidden defaults), we use sshd -T .**
+- The /etc/ssh/sshd_config file only shows changes.
+To see the effective configuration (including all the hidden defaults), we use sshd -T .

-1. Dump the active configuration:
+**1. Dump the active configuration:**
 ```sh
 sshd -T | grep -E "port|permitrootlogin|passwordauthentication"
 ```

-2. Analyze the output:
+**2. Analyze the output:**
   - port 22 : The standard entry point for attackers.
   - permitrootlogin yes : This means an attacker can try to brute-force the 'root' password directly.
   - passwordauthentication yes : This means the server accepts passwords, which are weaker than keys.